 Definition and Purpose

 A shadow board is designed to store each tool in its designated outline or ‘shadow’, which is typically the shape of the tool itself.
 These boards can be made from various materials such as wood, metal, or plastic and are mounted on walls or placed on mobile stands for ease of access.
+A combination of materials and mounting options can be selected to best suit the needs of the workspace, allowing for customized solutions that enhance durability and functionality.
 The primary purpose of a shadow board is to provide a visual method for tool management, ensuring that all tools have a specific, easy-to-identify location.
 This system not only keeps the workspace tidy but also reduces the time spent searching for tools, thereby increasing operational efficiency.

 Components of a Shadow Board